gentlemanautomaton/machina/README.md

 ## Windows and linux guest support

-Virtual machines can easily be configured to enable Hyper-V Englightenments used by Windows guests.
+Virtual machines can easily be configured to enable Hyper-V Enlightenments used by Windows guests.

 ## OVMF firmware support